Mattiny/yamms/README.md

 	- **Amount**: the amount of meshes which are generated into the scene.
 	- **Seed**: The random number generator seed.
 Using a seed makes the pattern of randomly generated meshes reproducible.
 Change the seed until you are satisfied with the result.

+ To prevent miscalculations of MultiMesh instance's position: Rotation of the MultiScatter object is not recommended.
+Therefore rotation is deactivated in the editor.

 ### MultiScatterItem
 The MultiScatterItem keeps information about one type of meshes in the MultiMesh set up.
 It needs to be a child node underneath the MultiScatter node.
 There can be multiple MultiScatterItems in one MultiScatter.

+To prevent miscalculations of MultiMesh instance's position: Rotation of the MultiScatterItem object is not recommended.
+Therefore rotation is deactivated in the editor.

 - In your scene: Add the node "MultiScatterItem" as a child node to a MultiScatter node.
 - Select the MultiScatterItem.

 #### Set up a MultiMeshInstance3D
 - In the inspector: Paramter "MultiMesh": Create a new MultiMesh